MischaU8/yumyum/tools/text-tool_q8xEHTVItzM.md

-text field choose a font adjust the size to your liking and then right click to commit use the text tool to quickly add text elements to your assets oh look at the time okay
+text field choose a font adjust the size to your liking and then right click to commit use the text tool to quickly add text elements to your assets